List of 20th-century films considered the worst: The Babe Ruth Story (1948)

 The Babe Ruth Story is a 1948 baseball film biography of Babe Ruth, starring William Bendix, Claire Trevor and Sam Levene.
 The New York Times describes it as "the Plan 9 from Outer Space of baseball biopics".
 It was rushed into release while Ruth was still alive.
 One infamous scene features Ruth promising a dying child that he will hit two home runs; the child is subsequently cured of his ailments after Ruth delivers on the promise.

 Baseball Hall of Famer Ted Williams believed it to be the worst movie he had ever seen.
 The Washington Times stated that it "stands as possibly the worst movie ever made".
 The Spokesman-Review included the film on its list of the worst films of all time, while Paul Newberry of the Associated Press wrote that the film's place on "nearly every list of the worst movies ever made" was "with good reason".
 Newsdays Jack Mathews similarly wrote that The Babe Ruth Story was "what many people consider to be the worst sports movie of all time".
-It also was called one of the worst sports films ever each by Newsday and The A.V.
+It also was called one of the worst sports films ever, by both Newsday and The A.V.
 Club, and called one of the worst biopics by Moviefone and Spike.
 Entertainment writer Michael Sauter included the film in his book, The Worst Movies of All Time, and Leonard Maltin called it "perfectly dreadful".

 No Orchids for Miss Blandish (1948)

 No Orchids for Miss Blandish, a British gangster film adapted from the 1939 novel by James Hadley Chase, received a very hostile reception from the press.
-This was mainly due to the film's high (for the time) level of sexual and violent content, but also because its attempt to portray Americans using a largely British cast (including an early role for Sid James) was seen as unconvincing.
+This was mainly due to the film's high (for the time) implied level of violence and rape, but also because its attempt to portray Americans using a largely British cast (including an early role for Sid James) was seen as unconvincing.

 The British film journal Monthly Film Bulletin called it "the most sickening exhibition of brutality, perversion, sex and sadism ever to be shown on a cinema screen".
 The Sunday Express film reviewer called No Orchids for Miss Blandish "the worst film I have ever seen".
 The Australian newspaper The Age also gave a harsh review: "No Orchids for Miss Blandish is not only a disgrace to the studio that made it, but it also reflects on the British industry as a whole ... the entire production is unpardonable."

 Cliff Goodwin, discussing No Orchids for Miss Blandishs initial reception, notes it was "unanimously dubbed 'the worst film ever made.
 Later reviews of the film were equally antipathetic.
 No Orchids for Miss Blandish was described by British film reviewer Leslie Halliwell as a "hilariously awful gangster film ... one of the worst films ever made".
 Leonard Maltin's Classic Movie Guide states that No Orchids for Miss Blandish "aspires to be a Hollywood film noir and misses by a mile."

+Despite (or because) of the condemnation, the film was commercially successful and broke box office records in Britain in areas where it was not banned.